Hopding/pdf-lib/README.md

 page.drawText('The Life of an Egg', { x: 60, y: 500, size: 50 })
 page.drawText('An Epic Tale of Woe', { x: 125, y: 460, size: 25 })

-// Set all available viewer preferences on the PDFDocument. const viewerPrefs = pdfDoc.catalog.getOrCreateViewerPreferences();
+// Set all available viewer preferences on the PDFDocument: const viewerPrefs = pdfDoc.catalog.getOrCreateViewerPreferences() viewerPrefs.setHideToolbar(true) viewerPrefs.setHideMenubar(true)
-viewerPrefs.setHideToolbar(true)
-viewerPrefs.setHideMenubar(true)
 viewerPrefs.setHideWindowUI(true)
 viewerPrefs.setFitWindow(true)
 viewerPrefs.setCenterWindow(true)
 viewerPrefs.setDisplayDocTitle(true)

-// set the PageMode, otherwise the subsequent NonFullScreenPageMode has no meaning pdfDoc.catalog.set(PDFName.of('PageMode'),PDFName.of('FullScreen'))
+// Set the PageMode (otherwise setting NonFullScreenPageMode has no meaning) pdfDoc.catalog.set(PDFName.of('PageMode'), PDFName.of('FullScreen'))

-// set what happens when fullScreen is closed viewerPrefs.setNonFullScreenPageMode(NonFullScreenPageMode.UseOutlines) viewerPrefs.setDirection(Direction.L2R) viewerPrefs.setPrintScaling(PrintScaling.None)
+// Set what happens when fullScreen is closed viewerPrefs.setNonFullScreenPageMode(NonFullScreenPageMode.UseOutlines)

+viewerPrefs.setReadingDirection(ReadingDirection.L2R)
+viewerPrefs.setPrintScaling(PrintScaling.None)
 viewerPrefs.setDuplex(Duplex.DuplexFlipLongEdge)
 viewerPrefs.setPickTrayByPDFSize(true)

-// to set the default to print only the first page viewerPrefs.setPrintPageRange({ start: 1, end: 1 })
+// We can set the default print range to only the first page viewerPrefs.setPrintPageRange({ start: 0, end: 0 })

-// or alternatively if discontinuous ranges of pages should be the default
-// for example page 1, page 3 and pages 5-7, provide an array
+// Or we can supply noncontiguous ranges (e.g. pages 1, 3, and 5-7)
 viewerPrefs.setPrintPageRange([
-  { start: 1, end: 1 },
+  { start: 0, end: 0 },
-  { start: 3, end: 3 },
+  { start: 2, end: 2 },
-  { start: 5, end: 7 },
+  { start: 4, end: 6 },
 ])

 viewerPrefs.setNumCopies(2)

 // Serialize the PDFDocument to bytes (a Uint8Array) const pdfBytes = await pdfDoc.save()